rystsov/fast-jepsen/README.md

-# Jepsen and fast linearizability checker
+# Linear linearizability check with Jepsen

-This project applies an idea from the ["Testing shared memories"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.107.3013&rep=rep1&type=pdf) paper to [Jepsen](http://jepsen.io/).
+I was playing with an idea from the ["Testing shared memories"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.107.3013&rep=rep1&type=pdf) paper and created this proof of concent.
+It's a checker for Jepsen validating linearizability of key/value storages supporting CAS in O(n).

-Jepsen is a tool to test consistency guarantees of distributed systems.
-It performs operations, injects faults, collects history and then tries to check if the history is linearizable.
+[Jepsen](http://jepsen.io/) is a tool for testing consistency guarantees of distributed systems.
+It performs operations, injects faults, collects history and then tries to see if the history is linearizable.

-The problem of checking linearizability is NP-complete, and the process of the checking belongs to the O(n!) class meaning that it takes an enormous amount of resources (time, memory) to validate long histories:
+In general, the problem of testing linearizability is NP-complete, and the process of the checking belongs to the O(n!) class meaning that it takes an enormous amount of resources (time, memory) to validate long histories:

   * "Jepsen’s linearizability checker, Knossos, is not fast enough to reliably verify long histories," from the [CockroachDB analysis](https://jepsen.io/analyses/cockroachdb-beta-20160829).
   * "Because checking long histories for linearizability is expensive, we’ll break up our test into operations on different documents, and check each one independently—only working with a given document for ~60 seconds", from the [RethinkDB analysis](https://jepsen.io/analyses/rethinkdb-2-2-3-reconfiguration).

-"Testing shared memories" adds restrictions to shift the problem from the NP to O(n ln n) and O(n) spaces.
+"Testing shared memories" paper steps away from the general case but stays in the realm of the realm of practical application and shifts the problem from the NP to O(n) space.

-Reduced complexity allows to test systems for hours and check consistency of the long-running operations such as reconfiguration, compaction/vacuuming, splitting a single replica set into several shards, live update, taking backups, etc.
+**Reduced complexity allows to test systems for hours and check the consistency of the long-running operations such as reconfiguration, compaction/vacuuming, splitting a single replica set into several shards, live update, taking backups, etc.**

 This project successfully implements a checker from the paper, integrates it with Jepsen and reproduces the MongoDB 2.6.7 analysis to validate that new checker can find violations.

-## Restrictions?
+## What's the particular case?

 The paper focuses on testing registers supporting update and read operations.
 Also, it requires that all the updates are performed using compare-and-set over a record's version (write-id).
 Formally: